 - d.
 Participate in region-wide efforts.
-The City can have the most impact, while efficiently using its resources, if efforts such as vendor outreach, recruitment, education and bid notification are done as part of cooperative efforts with other public entities in Minnesota. - e.
+Met Council can have the most impact, while efficiently using its resources, if efforts such as vendor outreach, recruitment, education and bid notification are done as part of cooperative efforts with other public entities in Minnesota. - e.
 Comprehensive reporting of utilization.
-The City should develop the information systems for ongoing tracking and at least annual reporting of (a) utilization of certified firms and (b) utilization of small businesses and minority- and woman-owned firms regardless of certification. - f.
-Formal evaluation prior to program sunset/reauthorization.About every five to six years, the City should review the effectiveness of the program and whether it continues to be needed or should be refined.
-As with the 2025 Joint Disparity Study, this evaluation can be done cooperatively with other state and local entities.
+Met Council should develop the information systems for ongoing tracking and at least annual reporting of (a) utilization of certified MBE/WBEs and SBEs, by group, and (b) utilization of small businesses and minority- and womanowned firms regardless of certification.